Although mushrooms can be a delicious addition to a dish, not every mushroom is safe for your chicken marsala.

-You may have learned about some people from your college or high school who have tried them.
-You may even have been peer pressured to join them.
-But before you let your curiosity get the best of you, our PA inpatient drug treatment center wants you to know about all of the shrooms’ effects.
+Some mushrooms are poisonous and evenly deadly if consumed.
+Some mushrooms also have psychedelic effects and are consumed with the intention of getting high.
+You may have heard about some people from your college or high school who have tried them.
+You may even be curious about these magic mushroom effects yourself, but before you let your curiosity get the best of you, our PA inpatient drug treatment center is sharing all of the mushroom side effects, you need to be aware of.

 What Are Shrooms?